AmandaMWilliams/AWS_Notes/src/main/java/Notes.md

 * An intermediate access point between the user and your origin (S3 or AWS HTTP).
 If content is cached in the Edge, the origin does not need to be tapped for info

+## AWS Outposts
+* EC2 instances can run on your own physical outpost rack that has AWS capabilities but lives in your own data center.
+* Like a harddrive that has AWS on it.
+* Extends the cloud to your own infrastructure.

+<hr><hr>